-Buyer behaviour with respect to the purchase of a car has the interplay of several psychological factors like 'motivation', 'perception', 'learning', and 'beliefs and attitudes.
-These independent variables like 'motivation', 'perception', 'learning', and 'beliefs and attitudes'', have a discriminating impact on buyers' purchase behaviour.
-The primary research question in this study is to examine those psychological factors which are effective in discriminating among the urban and rural groups of buyers in the choice of a car brand by applying discriminant analysis.
+Buyer behavior with respect to the purchase of a car has the interplay of several psychological factors like 'motivation,' 'perception,' 'learning,' and 'beliefs and attitudes.'
+These independent variables like 'motivation,' 'perception,' 'learning,' and 'beliefs and attitudes'' have a discriminating impact on buyers' purchase behavior.
+The primary research question in this study is to examine those psychological factors that effectively discriminate among the urban and rural groups of buyers in the choice of a car brand by applying discriminant analysis.